SPSG-Hub/SPSG-Hub.github.io/content/pages/resources/instructor_guide.md

+---
+weight: 2
+---

 # Instructor's perspective

-[a course/semester with one or multiple projects, what course prerequisites need to be there, importance of institutional context, program specifics.
-Also, all relevant assumptions.]{.underline}
+This document addresses a number of concerns from the course instructor's point of view: how to run a course with one or multiple projects, what course prerequisites need to be there, importance of institutional context and program specifics.
+It also addresses a number of important assumptions.

+&nbsp;

 # Options for multi-semester projects